Introduction and scope

 Customer Personal Data may be transferred to, and processed in, the United States and other countries where LeadTale or its Subprocessors operate.
 Where a transfer requires a valid transfer mechanism under Data Protection Laws, the parties agree that:

-- For transfers from the United Kingdom, the UK International Data Transfer Addendum is incorporated by reference.
+- For transfers from the United Kingdom, the UK International Data Transfer Addendum (“IDTA”) issued by the UK Information Commissioner, with Tables 1–4 completed in Annex III, is incorporated by reference.

-- For transfers from Switzerland, the SCCs apply with references to the EU adapted to refer to Swiss law and the Swiss Federal Data Protection and Information Commissioner as the competent authority.
+- For transfers from Switzerland subject to the Swiss Federal Act on Data Protection, the SCCs apply with references to the GDPR read as references to the FADP, references to “Member State” read as “Switzerland,” and the Swiss Federal Data Protection and Information Commissioner as the competent supervisory authority.

-Where required, LeadTale will take supplementary measures necessary to ensure an essentially equivalent level of protection to that guaranteed in the European Economic Area or the United Kingdom.
+Where required, LeadTale will take supplementary technical, organizational, and contractual measures designed to ensure an essentially equivalent level of protection to that guaranteed in the European Economic Area or the United Kingdom.

 Data subject rights